 Text: Mark 7.1-23

 Introduction: Our text this morning is Mark 7.1-23.
-As we left off last week, we saw Jesus ministering to the people in the region of the Gennesaret.
+As we left off two weeks ago, we saw Jesus ministering to the people in the region of the Gennesaret.
 You see that there in 6.53ff; 6.51-52 give us some context of what’s coming in the next chapter and beyond.
 51 And he got into the boat with them, and the wind ceased.
 And they were utterly astounded, 52 for they did not understand about the loaves, but their hearts were hardened.
-It just doesn’t seem to fit does it?
-They’re astounded and amazed and every time they’re ‘astounded or amazed’ this has been presented as a positive for them. cf.: 1.22, 26; 2.12; 5.20, 42
+It just doesn’t seem to fit, does it?
+They’re astounded and amazed and every time they’re ‘astounded or amazed’ this has been presented as a positive for them. cf.: 1.22, 27; 2.12; 5.20, 42